The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 - use of an Alternative Dispute Resolution Body (ADR)

 Important: You have to decide on one thing, or you can only use the different options one after the other.
-It is not allowed to contact us and an alternative dispute resolution body and a lawyer at the same time.
+It is not allowed to contact us and an alternative dispute resolution body and a lawyer meanwhile.

-Information on Alternative Dispute Resolution (ADR) Bodies (e.g. for air travel, holiday homes, package holidays, etc.) can be found here.
+Here you can find information on Alternative Dispute Resolution (ADR) Bodies (e.g. for air travel, holiday homes, package holidays, etc.).

 Names and addresses of lawyers can be found, for example, in the nationwide official register of lawyers published by the Federal Bar Association.